galshaif/global-yemen/_pages/valleysongs.md

   </tr>
 </table>
 <p align="justify">
-<i>Translator’s note: F.B.H. husband left her as a young bride to be a seaman in England.
+<b>Translator’s note:</b> <i>F.B.H. husband left her as a young bride to be a seaman in England.
 She sings this song in the early years of his departure.
 We get a window into how she views England (“the land of the Christians”) the kinds of women her love needs rescuing from their temptation.
 F.B.H. had never left her village before she sung this song, let alone seen England.
 Yet, England looms large in her life.
 The term “<i>girshiban</i>” was difficult to translate, as it appears to be a term many women in Ibb use to describe those who work on ships.
 At the end, ship stewardess seemed to be the most appropriate term to use.</i>
 </p>
 </body>
 </html>